iains/llvm-project-old/llvm/docs/LangRef.rst

 Global variables define regions of memory allocated at compilation time instead of run-time.

-Global variables definitions must be initialized, may have an explicit section to be placed in, and may have an optional explicit alignment specified.
+Global variables definitions must be initialized.

 Global variables in other translation units can also be declared, in which case they don't have an initializer.

+Either global variable definitions or declarations may have an explicit section to be placed in and may have an optional explicit alignment specified.

 A variable may be defined as a global ``constant``, which indicates that the contents of the variable will **never** be modified (enabling better